 - Fish must be live for measurement if possible

-- There is no limit to the number of fishermen per boat, however the boat owner must be a resident on White Lake
+- There is no limit to the number of fishermen per boat, however at least one person on the boat MUST live on White Lake

 - Combined weight of 3 largest fish per boat only for prizes regardless of the number of fish caught

 - Tournament starts at 7:00 am (with air horn sound)

 - Tournament ends at 12:00 Noon at the docks of the White Lake Inn (with air horn sound)

 - Tournament registration will be from 6:15-6:55 am at the White Lake Inn

 - Registration tournament entry cost is $30.00 per boat (cash only)